Sexual Harassment Reports and Investigations

 Opening the Interview

 • Purpose.
 The SHO may state that they are investigating a workplace complaint and that their role is to investigate the matter by gathering as much information as possible.
 If it is the complainant being interviewed, the SHO should advise the complainant that their complaint is being investigated.
-If it is the alleged harasser being interviewed, the SHO should notify the individual that they are the target of the investigation.
+If it is the alleged harasser being interviewed, the SHO should notify the individual that they are the subject of the investigation.

 • Process.
 Explain that the investigation process involves interviewing multiple witnesses and reviewing any necessary documents.
-Witnesses must be made aware that the agency will take appropriate steps if it finds that misconduct occurred.
+Witnesses must be made aware that the agency will take appropriate steps if it finds that misconduct has occurred.

 • Retaliation.
-Explain that retaliation for a witness’ cooperation in the investigation is prohibited and that the witness should immediately notify an EEO counselor if any retaliation occurs due to the witness reporting sexual harassment or participating in the investigation process.
+Explain that retaliation for a witness’s cooperation in the investigation is prohibited and that the witness should immediately notify an EEO counselor if any retaliation occurs due to the witness reporting sexual harassment or participating in the investigation process.

 • Questions or concerns.
 Ask the witness if they have any questions or concerns about the process.